-Because there are so many potential causes behind tinnitus, and so many different manifestations of the problem, comprehensive audiometric testing is essential to getting to the root of your ringing, roaring or hissing so that a successful treatment regimen can bring you some relief.
+Because there are so many potential causes behind tinnitus, and so many different manifestations of the problem, comprehensive audiometric testing (a hearing test)is essential to getting to the root of your ringing, roaring or hissing so that a successful tinnitus treatment plan can bring you some relief.

 Diagnosis and Treatment of Tinnitus

-- Hearing aids—Because tinnitus is most often connected with hearing loss, getting the right pair of hearing aids can often solve two problems simultaneously: helping you hear better while also masking the tinnitus.
+- Hearing Aids—Because tinnitus is most often connected with hearing loss, getting the best hearing aids for you can often solve two problems simultaneously: helping you hear better while also masking the tinnitus.

 - White Noise—Many tinnitus sufferers find relief, at least at bedtime, with radios, fans or other sound generators that make white noise that masks the tinnitus, thereby helping them get some much-needed sleep.